alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

 One of my favorite stories is about a mainframe programmer that appeared in a 70s picture along an old computer.
-A magazine published a story about mainframes a few years ago, and did a picture where he appeared by the old photo with a sad face, in a cute reference to how mainframe programming was going the way of the dodo.
+A magazine published a story about mainframes a few years ago, and did a picture where he appeared holding the old photo with a sad face, in a cute reference to how mainframe programming was going the way of the dodo.
 (I lost the reference to the story;
 if you ever find it please
 [let me know](https://twitter.com/pinchito).)

-The interesting part was that the guy, now in his late 50s, had successfully recycled and was now a freeancer telecommuting from his home, and he was experimenting with Node.js, which was at an early stage at that time.
+The interesting part was that the guy, now in his late 50s, had successfully reinvented himself and was now a freeancer telecommuting from his home, and he was experimenting with Node.js, which was at an early stage at that time.

 ## Let The World Know